rmuit/PracticalAfas/README.md

   to retrieve.
 The second argument is very likely an empty array.

 **Fourth parameter:** for a GetConnector, these are all the arguments you want to specify _besides_ the filter related arguments.
-Often these are 'take', 'skip' and/or 'orderbyfieldids'.
+Often these are 'Take', 'Skip' and/or 'OrderByFieldIds'.

-(Since you often want to specify 'take', you will often end up with a function call that has 4 parameters.
+(Since you often want to specify 'Take', you will often end up with a function call that has 4 parameters.
 If you have a GetConnector call with a simple filter which you know only returns few records, the first two parameters should be enough.)